f4exb/sdrangel/plugins/samplesink/soapysdroutput/readme.md

 In such a case you will use the device user arguments (Preferences -> Devices -> User arguments) with the dialog as described [here](../../../sdrgui/deviceuserargs.md)

+If you use Soapy Remote make sure you read [this Wiki page](https://github.com/f4exb/sdrangel/wiki/Soapy-Remote) first as user arguments are mandatory.

 <h2>SoapySDR API implementation</h2>

 Not all parts are implemented.
 Currently the following have been left out: